YamukelwaTech/YamukelwaTech/README.md

 **`Wandering Chessmaster(Developer/Creator/chess)`**<br>

-<small>I'm an SA full-stack developer, occasional content creator, crafting my digital world one step at a time.
-Each project starts from scratch, from planning to problem-solving.</small>
+<small>Hey there 👋 Firstly, I just want to say that I will beat you in chess.
+Secondly, welcome!
+I'm a South African full-stack developer with a dream of maybe one day beating Magnus.
+I dwell in content creation and immerse myself in the creation of my digital world one step at a time.
+So please feel free to zoom around and hmu if you need more clarification!</small>

 ---